-My last visit to Las Vegas before the COVID-19 pandemic settled in, I got a chance to spend a night in Laughlin at the Harrah’s there.
+Twice in the past couple of years, I got a chance to spend a night in Laughlin at the Harrah’s there.
 It’s an interesting property in that it’s linked to the national Caesars Rewards program, but has some very specific things to the casino locally that make it quite a nice visit.

 Here’s some thoughts I had from my visit, in case you’re contemplating your own visit to Laughlin in the near future.

-There’s about 900 machines, predominately slots, which makes this far from the largest casino floor I’ve encountered, but there’s a decent variety of slot machines, from pennies to high limit, and a nice balance of older and newer titles.
-There’s a good level of diversity despite the limited machine count.
+There’s about 900 machines, predominately slots, which makes this far from the largest casino floor I’ve encountered, but there’s a decent variety of slot machines, from pennies to high limit.

 There’s also a pretty generous assortment of Video Poker machines.
-The pay tables aren’t stellar, but they generally aren’t in major chain casinos.
+The pay tables aren’t stellar, but they generally aren’t in major chain casinos, and they’re certainly better than Las Vegas.
 That said, VPFree2 does share some not bad options.

 The casino has a non-smoking area, which is a bit unusual in my experience in the pre-COVID casinos in Nevada, although it’s a bit more common at the moment.
 I did enjoy having that option, even if the space didn’t have all that much to take advantage of from a players perspective.

-During my stay I was located in the newly renovated South Tower rooms.
+During both of my stays I was located in the newly renovated South Tower rooms.
 Those of you who have read my reviews of Harrah’s Atlantic City or Harrah’s Las Vegas will recognize the room type – they have somewhat standardized what a Harrah’s room will look like across these properties.

 It did feel a bit like they stripped back the style a bit to make it a more cost effective renovation in Laughlin vs. AC or Vegas, given the room rates tend to trend lower, but that didn’t make the room any less comfortable.